Information for New Patients

 If you are new to Mulberry Osteopaths there are a few things we would like to bring to your attention to explain what will happen during your first appointment with us:

-- On arrival you will be asked to fill in a registration card which details your name, date of birth, address and contact details.
-There is also a Patient Information and Consent Form for you to read and sign before your appointment.
+- On arrival you will be asked to complete a Registration Form which details your name, date of birth, address and contact details.
+There is also a Consent Form for you to read and sign before your appointment.

-- The next part of the consultation involves an examination.
-You may be asked to undress to your underwear to allow the Osteopath to examine you.
+- You may be asked to undress to your underwear to allow the Osteopath to examine you.
 However, it is important that you feel comfortable and if you would prefer to change into shorts or leggings, T-shirt or vest this would normally be sufficient to allow us to continue with the examination.
-Towels will be provided during the treatment.

-- Osteopathy is a ‘hands-on’ treatment and given the fact that you are asked to undress and that the treatment will involve close contact we are very happy for you to bring along a friend or relative to act as a chaperone through the consultation and treatment.
+- Osteopathy is a ‘hands-on’ treatment and given the fact that the treatment will involve close contact we are very happy for you to bring along a friend or relative to act as a chaperone if you wish.
 Essentially we want you to feel comfortable and at ease.

 - The Osteopath will talk you through what he / she is finding during the examination and explain the diagnosis of the problem along with the treatment options.
 If you are happy we can then move on to the treatment.